JustInk-Soul/I-Wanna-Be-The-Engine-Gamemaker-YoyoyoG-Edition/README.md

 # About
-This project does not belong to me.
+I not own this project.

 I just modified engine.

 If you want a better trigger system.You can try this.

 # Other
-In fact, I modified this because Nikaple Engine is not suitable for GameMaker(Not GameMaker Classic!).
+I modified this because Nikaple Engine not work for GameMaker(Gamemaker Studio 2.3.
+Not GameMaker Classic).